 and the Bird

-Chris Baldwin is currently living in Monterey, California but is a native of Peachtree City, Georgia with 25 years’ experience performing around the United States and Asia.
-Playing Irish, American folk, 90’s, 80’s, and country songs, his wide range and singalongs offer an entertaining atmosphere.
-He has played over 400 live shows, getting his start in Atlanta, Georgia, then playing everywhere from Texas, Maryland, and South Dakota, to California, Hawaii, and South Korea.
+Chris and Holly Baldwin are currently living in Monterey, California but are natives to Atlanta, Georgia with 25 years of experience performing around the United States and Asia.
+Playing Irish, American folk, 90s, 80s, and country songs, their wide range and singalongs offer an entertaining atmosphere.
+They have played over 400 live shows, getting their start in the Deep South of Georgia, then playing everywhere from Texas, Maryland, and South Dakota, to California, Hawaii, and South Korea.

 Hailing from Linlithgow, Scotland, Ross is a world-class bagpiper having studied at the Royal Conservatoire of Scotland with performances on the BBC and at the world pipe band championships as a member of the world champion Inveraray & District Pipe Band.